vanphuc06t1/swiftui-ios-assignment/README.md

  	 * FeedView handle item cell for list view that showing each feed with image

  2. **Display feed news detail view**
-	 * FeedDetailView handles showing detail of one feed news.
-Showing with webview
+	 * FeedDetailView handles segment view showing detail of one feed news.
+Tab WEB and SMART
 	 * WebView UIViewRepresentable handle loading webview
  	 * WebViewModel handle the view model for loading webview